Calanthe/Calanthe.github.io/_drafts/2016-09-29-buggy-snake.markdown

 ### Favicon on canvas

-Probably most of the players don't notice that tiny detail, but the whole favicon is done in canvas element.
+Probably most of you didn't notice that tiny detail, but the whole favicon is done in canvas element.
 Because of the size limitations we couldn't use standard png icons.
 It was straightforward to use existing code and simply draw already defined elements like food.
 Not to mention that we could easily change the And it was also very easy to update the graphic and colors during play.
 Have you notice it changes while entering the TRON mode?

 ~~~js
 Snake.UI.initFavicons = function(mode) {